MathieuNls/precinct/precinct-main.md

 ==========

-In this section, we show the effectiveness of PRECINCT for detecting clones at commit time in three open source systems.
+In this section, we show the effectiveness of PRECINCT for detecting clones at commit-time in three open source systems.

-The aim of the case study is to answer the following question: *Can we detect clones at commit time, i.e., before they are inserted into the final code, and if so, what would be the accuracy?*
+The aim of the case study is to answer the following question: *Can we detect clones at commit-time, i.e., before they are inserted into the final code, and if so, what would be the accuracy?*

 Target Systems {#sub:Target-Systems}
 --------------